Hendrix-CS/csci320/projects/filesystem.md

 To open a file to read:
 * Load the directory file, and find the file's inode.
+  * If the file is not present in the directory, return an error.
+  * If the inode is already open, return an error.
-* Create a file table entry for the newly opened file, and return the file descriptor.
+* Create a file table entry (a `FileInfo` object) for the newly opened file.
+* Read in the first block of the newly opened file into the file table entry's buffer.
+* Mark the inode as open in `open_inodes`
+* Return the file descriptor, that is, the index of the file table used for its `FileInfo`.

 To open a file to append:
 * Load the directory file, and find the file's inode.
+  * If the file is not present in the directory, return an error.
+  * If the inode is already open, return an error.
 * Create a file table entry for the newly opened file, and return the file descriptor.
 The current block and offset should point at the **end** of the file.

 To read from a file:
 * The user will provide a buffer to store the incoming data.
-* Copy bytes from the file into the buffer until the buffer is full.
+* Copy bytes from the file into the buffer until the buffer is full or there is no more data in the file.
-* Update the current block and offset appropriately.
+  * If you exhaust the current block, update the current block and offset, then read the next block from the disk into the buffer.

 To write to a file:
 * The user will provide data to be written in a buffer.
-* Copy all bytes from the user's buffer.
+* Copy all bytes from the user's buffer into the block buffer.
+  * If you fill the block buffer:
+    * Write its contents to the disk.
     * Update the current block and offset appropriately.

 To close a file:
 * If the file was open for writing, update its inode to store its new size.
+* Remove the entry in the file table.
+* Mark the inode as closed in `open_inodes`.

 ## Code skeleton

+Create a new Rust project.
+(On Windows, it does not need to run under WSL.)

 Add `ramdisk = {git = "https://github.com/gjf2a/ramdisk"}` as a dependency in `Cargo.toml`.